release-engineering/redhat-repository-validator/README.md

 - `BomUnmanagedVersionValidator` try to find artifacts which are not defined in any bom files
 - `BomAmbiguousVersionValidator` try to find artifacts which version is defined ambiguous in bom files
 - `BomVersionPropertyValidator` try to find boms which define dependencies without version property
-- `VersionAmiguityValidator` try to find artifacts, which have multiple versions in repository
+- `VersionAmbiguityValidator` try to find artifacts, which have multiple versions in repository
 - `VersionOverlapValidator` try to find artifacts, which overlap with others remote repositories
 - `VersionPatternValidator` try to find artifacts, which version doesn't match regex pattern (eg. -redhat-x postfix)
 - `JarSourcesValidator` try to find artifacts, which do not contain sources within them(verify if *-sources.jar exists)